konfidence-project/example-app/README.md

 ADD COLUMN created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP;
 ```

-**Idempotency**: The migration task checks if the column exists before adding it, making it safe to re-run.

 #### Key Konfidence Concepts Demonstrated

 - Everything from Scenario 1 + 2
 - **Task Orchestration**: Migration tasks are defined in the OCM component and executed automatically during the migration phase
 - **Task Dependencies**: Tasks have explicit dependencies (`dependsOn`) ensuring correct execution order
-- **Idempotent Migrations**: Migration tasks are designed to be safe to re-run
 - **Database Migration Pattern**: Demonstrates a real-world pattern for schema migrations using Kubernetes Jobs
 - **Component Reuse**: Vector-3 reuses components from scenario-1 (productpage, details) and scenario-2 (reviews)
 - **Multi-Phase Deployment**: Deployment → Migration → Activation workflow